-Parsons Creek is a priority by the Regional Municipality of Wood B 24,000 residents when completed.
+Parsons Creek is a priority by the Regional Municipality of Wood Buffalo.
+It is planned to have up to 24,000 residents when completed.
 The land is cleared and Phase One for 8,000 residents is under construction with 3,600 residents and the first choice for those looking for new homes.
 It has also proposed 52 acres of commercial development as a town center that is under negotiations for development.